Flying-Rat/GodotEOS/README.md

 - **Authentication UI**: Login/logout with Epic Games account
 - **Achievement Testing**: Unlock achievements and track progress
 - **Statistics Tracking**: Update and retrieve player statistics
 - **Leaderboard Integration**: Submit scores and view leaderboard rankings
 - **Cloud Save System**: Save and load player data to Epic's cloud storage
 - **Real-time Output Log**: Monitor EOS operations and responses

 ### How to Run the Demo

 1. Open this project in Godot Engine 4.x
-2. Enable the GodotEpic plugin in Project Settings → Plugins
+2. Enable the GodotEOS plugin in Project Settings → Plugins
 3. Run the project (scenes/main.tscn)
 4. Follow the on-screen instructions to test EOS features

 ### Demo Workflow

 1. **Initialize**: The demo automatically initializes EOS when started
 2. **Login**: Click "Login with Epic Games" to authenticate
 3. **Test Features**: Once logged in, use the feature buttons to test different EOS APIs
 4. **Monitor Output**: Watch the output log to see EOS responses and status updates